 GRIEVANCES

 The Applicant must inform residents of their right to submit grievances, such as relocation assistance determinations, to the Owner and directly to DCA.
-Grievances may be submitted anonymously via the following options.
+Grievances may be submitted to DCA via email at: relocationreview@dca.ga.gov.

-The following must also be included in all notices: Owner and Relocation Specialist email, phone numbers, and mailing address; and
+The following must be included in all notices: Owner and Relocation Specialist email, phone numbers, and mailing address.

-DCA:

-Compliance Portal: http://form.jotform.com/82054715249155

-Email: relocationreview@dca.ga.gov

 DCA will confirm receipt of grievance within fifteen (15) business days and will make a determination within thirty (30) days of receiving Owner’s response and both parties supporting documentation.